Separating Interns From Employees Under New York Labor Law

 Need Help From a New York Overtime and Wage Attorney?

 If you have reason to believe that you are an illegal or exploitative internship, it is critical to seek out legal advice on your potential rights under state and federal law.
 A qualified New York employment attorney can review your specific situation and discuss your options with you.
-Contact the Law Offices of Mahir S. Nisar at (800) 496-3076 to schedule a consultation with an experienced overtime and wage hour case lawyer today.
+Contact the Law Offices of Mahir S. Nisar to schedule a consultation with an experienced overtime and wage hour case lawyer today.